 Consult our publication entitled Dual Citizenship: What You Need to Know for more information.

 Student visa: Required

-Canadians wishing to participate in human rights activities and humanitarian assistance programs must have a temporary special visa or temporary religious visa.
+If you wish to participate in human rights activities and humanitarian assistance programs, you must have a temporary special visa or temporary religious visa.

-Canadians entering on visas are prohibited from participating in local political activities, rallies or public demonstrations.
+Canadians entering Colombia on a visa are prohibited from participating in local political activities, rallies or public demonstrations.
 Political involvement can result in deportation.

-Canadians entering Colombia by land need to obtain an entrance stamp in their passport.
-If they fail to do so, Colombian officials could oblige them to go back to the border to obtain the stamp.
+You must obtain an entry stamp in your passport if you enter Colombia by land.
+If you fail to do so, Colombian officials could force you to go back to the border to obtain the stamp.

 The Puente Internacional de Rumichaca border crossing, located between Ipiales, Colombia, and Tulcán, Ecuador, is closed from 10 p.m. to 6 a.m.
 Allow enough time for border-crossing formalities.

 An airport tax is charged for international departures.

 Children need special documentation to visit certain countries.
 Please consult our Children page for more information.

 Travellers to Putumayo, Meta, Gorgona (Cauca), and Caquetá must produce proof of yellow fever vaccination, as it will be required by airlines for flights to these departments.
 Proof is also required for entry into Tayrona National Park (Magdalena), although it may not be requested at all points of entry.